Reclaiming the Night: Sleep Science and Circadian Rhythms

 The recurring theme: sleep is not just the absence of wakefulness — it’s an active, structured biological process that modern life systematically disrupts.
 Understanding the mechanisms is the first step to fixing the problem.

-#32 When Night Vanished: Light's Impact on Human Sleep Dec 7, 2025
+#32 When Night Vanished: Light's Impact on Human Sleep Before electric light, our ancestors slept differently.
+Discover how perpetual illumination changed our biology and social structures forever.
+Dec 7, 2025